Tarot Card Reading Manual

 The Minor Arcana suit of cards is sometimes referred to as the “lesser mysteries” as it can point to the events and situations people face on a daily basis.
 For people perplexed with troubles, they can be very useful to provide the right perspective on areas of our lives that need quick solutions.

 A traditional tarot deck contains 56 Minor Arcana cards.
 Of these, there are 40 numbered cards spanning four suits—the Wands, Cups, Swords, and Pentacles.
 Lastly, there are 16 Court or personality cards.
 When combined with the 22 Major Arcana cards, they sum up 78 cards.
+All of them have card meanings and are very important.

 What It Means to Get a Minor Arcana Card in Your Tarot Reading